 There's some debate over the origins of Black Forest Cake.
 Its generally thought to have come from the Black Forest mountain region in southwestern Germany where kirschwasser comes from.
-Other schools of though suggest the cake is based on traditional costume of the women of the Black Forest region, with a characteristic hat with big, red pom poms on top, called Bollenhut.
+Other schools of thought suggest the cake is based on the traditional costume of the women of the Black Forest region, with a characteristic hat with big, red pom poms on top, called Bollenhut.
 Whatever you call it this creamy chocolaty cherry cake tastes delicious!

 Can I make this black forest cake without alcohol?

 Yes you can.
 You can replace the alcohol with cherry juice in the cake and omit it from the cream, or leave out altogether if you prefer.